The Best Supplements To Take After Thyroid Removal

 And this applies to people WITH a thyroid and WITHOUT a thyroid gland (so the population of those who are post thyroidectomy).

-Whether your thyroid gland produces your own thyroid hormone or whether you are taking your thyroid hormone by mouth through medications like levothyroxine or Synthroid, that thyroid hormone MUST target and activate certain cells.
+Whether your thyroid gland produces your own thyroid hormone or whether you are taking your thyroid hormone by mouth through medications like levothyroxine or Synthroid, that thyroid hormone must target and activates certain cells.

 And it’s actually not uncommon that this is halted due to problems with cellular resistance.